The Art of War - On Oak Wilt

 “Measures can be taken to break root connections between live oaks or dense groups of red oaks to reduce or stop root transmission of the oak wilt fungus.
 The most common technique is to sever roots by trenching at least 4 ft deep with trenching machines, rock saws, or ripper bars.
 Trenches more than 4 ft deep may be needed to assure control in deeper soils.
 Correct placement of the trench is critical for the successful protection of uninfected trees.
 There is a delay between the colonization of the fungus and appearance of symptoms in the crown; therefore, all trees with symptoms should be carefully identified first.
 The trench should be placed a minimum of 100 ft beyond these symptomatic trees, even though there may be “healthy” trees at high risk of infection inside the trench.”
 (See Link)

 Regarding depth, I concur with the trench depth of 5ft. as specified by the USFS.
-Here in Texas the success rate of 4ft. depth at 100ft is averaging somewhere in the 74% range for the “random” evaluation time period I am fairly certain is only 3 years and at most 5 (I will update when I hopefully receive that information through the TFS Public Information Request portal).
-Assuming that is an accurate number – what this statistic tells me is that about ¾ of the time all the roots were likely severed at that depth.
-The other 25% failure occurred because not every root was cut.
-It is my professional opinion that the increase to 5ft minimum would likely get that statistic to about 85%.
-The remaining trenches that fail need an excavation machine paired with an inspection of the trench wall for root stoppage - in most cases 8-12ft.
-It is important to add that in some areas porous rock structure would warrant a complete rejection of the trenching option in favor of a silvicide approach.
-An important point to consider is that with only $1000.00 max cost share which is approximately the price just to get a machine to your site, oftentimes the only trenches being selected for actually installing these days are those ones highly probable to succeed at cutting all the roots to 48”.
+Here in Texas the success rate of 4ft. depth at 100ft is averaging somewhere in the 74% range for the “random” evaluation time period which has ranged from (very briefly) all trenches every year to random evaluations for 3 or 5 years (Post Suppression Evaluation or PSE) and is currently random PSE’s for 5 years but only performed every other year.
+Assuming that 74% is an accurate number – what this statistic tells me is that about ¾ of the time all the roots were likely severed at that depth and the trench was far enough out.
+The other 25% failure occurred because not every root was cut or the trench was not far enough ahead of the actual infection zone.
+It is my professional opinion that the increase to 5ft. minimum would likely get that statistic to about 85% (for up to five years).
+The remaining trenches that fail need an excavation machine paired with an inspection of trench wall for root stoppage - in most cases 8-12ft.
+It is important to add that in some areas porous rock structure (ex.
+Karst geology) would warrant a complete rejection of the trenching option in favor of a silvicide approach.
+An important point to consider is that with only $1000.00 max cost share which is approximately the price just to get a machine to your site, often times the only trenches being selected for actually installing these days are those ones highly probable to succeed at cutting all the roots to 48”.
 That leaves a lot of mortality centers unattended to – where roots are too deep or rock is too hard for machine or where topography prevents any machine access.

 Next topic to consider is breakout trenching, which is uncommon up north because of their dual barrier lines, roguing and herbicide protocol they often utilize (see sections below).
 Breakout trenching in Texas is historically 25% percent of trenches within the first 3-5yrs. on account of not severing all the roots.
 All later occasions are almost certainly due to re-grafting of roots between the infected trees and the healthy side trees but there is no official data as the TFS does not do Post Suppression Evaluations (PSE’s) after 5yrs